Electric Scooter Performance Guide – What Are Voltage, Wattage, Capacity, And How They Work Together

 The average scooter can climb hills no steeper than 22 degrees.
 Most scooters will be fairly decent at taking you uphill when the hill is not too inclined.
 They will still struggle with steeper hills.

-You should know that there are two ways to report climbing angles – degrees and percentages.
 Degrees are a more common and official measurement, but each can easily be converted into the other.
 Here are the formulas:

-Degrees = Tan-1 (Slope Percent/100)
+Degrees = Tan-1 (Slope Percent/ 100)

 Slope Percent = Tan (Slope Degrees) * 100%